History of Zakynthos: Burning of the Libro D'Oro (1797)

-The Treaty of Campoformio signed on 18 October 1797 dismantled the Venetian Republic and awarded the Ionian Islands to France.
-Gentili and his French expeditionary force of 1500 Frenchmen, 600 Venetians and boats captured in Venice, and took control of the Ionian Islands a few months before on 26 June 1797 and rapidly formed French prefectures under the name of "Départements français de Grèce" (French provinces of Greece).
+The Treaty of Campoformio signed in October 1797 dismantled the Venetian Republic and awarded the Ionian Islands to France.
+Gentili and his French expeditionary force of 1500 Frenchmen, 600 Venetians and boats captured in Venice, and took control of the Ionian Islands a few months before on 26 June 1797 and rapidly formed French provinces of Greece.
 Zakynthos was made part of the French department Mer-Égée.

 Initially, there was strong domestic enthusiasm for the French in Zakynthos.
 A group of armed men led by Spyro Psimaris took down the flag of St Mark from the castle before the arrival of French troops and the French consul, Guys managed to form a guard before the arrival of Gentili's troops.
 Most of the locals were relieved to be rid of the Venetians and were hoping political and social liberalisation would be ushered in.
 They also believed the French would provide a bulwark against the menacing Ottoman Turkish Empire.
-Even the peasants (the so-called Villani according to the Venetians) made their appearance in Zakynthos town demanding the lowering of usurious interest and taxation foisted on them by the Nobili.
+Even the peasants made their appearance in Zakynthos town demanding the lowering of usurious interest and taxation foisted on them by the Nobili.
 Ironically, some of these large landowners were ardent supporters of the ideas of the French Revolution.
 Importantly, this was the first time this class had entered Zakynthian politics after centuries of oppression under the Neapolitans and the Venetians.
 Gentili met many of their demands.

 However, it was quite clear early on that the French were not interested in giving the islands self-determination in accordance with the principles of the French Revolution and the desires of the Ionian Islanders; but, occupation as exemplified by the letter Napoleon sent to Gentili:

 'You will make every effort to win the sympathy of the people there, since you have to govern them ...

 If the inhabitants there declare a willingness to be independent, you have to deal with this desire.'